acs_docs

 ...

-Other useful ls flags:
+Other useful ls options include:

-• -1 (number 1) one result per line
+• -1 (number 1): Output one entry per line

-• -R recursively list subdirectory contents
+• -R: Recursively display subdirectory contents

-• -S sort by file size
+• -S: Sort files by size

-• -m comma-separated list
+• -m: Display output as a comma-separated list

 [username@pegasus testdir1]$ ls -a